Papal renunciation: Celestine V

 A well-known renunciation of a pope is that of Celestine V, in 1294.
 After only five months as pope, he issued a solemn decree declaring it permissible for a pope to resign, and then did so himself.
 He lived two more years as a hermit and then prisoner of his successor Boniface VIII, and was later canonised.
 Celestine's decree, and Boniface concurring (not revoking it), ended any doubt among canonists about the possibility of a valid papal renunciation.

 Western Schism

-Gregory XII (1406–1415) resigned in 1415 in order to end the Western Schism, which had reached the point where there were three claimants to the papal throne: Roman Pope Gregory XII, Avignon Antipope Benedict XIII, and Pisan Antipope John XXIII.
+Gregory XII (1406–1415) resigned in 1415 in order to end the Western Schism, which had reached the point where there were three claimants to the papal throne: Gregory XII in Rome, Benedict XIII in Avignon, and John XXIII in Pisa.
 Before resigning, he formally convened the already existing Council of Constance and authorized it to elect his successor.

 Benedict XVI

 Benedict XVI's renunciation of the papacy took effect on 28 February 2013 at 20:00 (8:00 pm) CET (19:00 UTC), after being announced on the morning of 11 February by the Vatican.
 He was the first pope to relinquish the office since Gregory XII resigned to end the Western Schism in 1415 and the first to do so on his own initiative since Celestine V in 1294.
 His action was unexpected, given that the modern era popes have held the position from election until death.
 He said he was motivated by his declining health due to old age.
 The conclave to select his successor began on 12 March 2013 and elected Cardinal Jorge Mario Bergoglio, Archbishop of Buenos Aires, who took the name Francis.